attrition-org/web-hack-mirror/mirror/tools/README.md

 as generate the statistics.

 ### GETGROUP
-'*getgroup*' is a utility designed by attrition.org staff
+'*getgroup*' is a simple one-off utility designed by munge to fetch the associated group name.

 ### INSERT
 '*insert*' is a utility designed by attrition.org staff